naushniki/qamail/readme.md

 To Do List
 ------------

-Asynchronous notifications about new letters.
+* Asynchronous notifications about new letters.
+* Message forwarding / replying

 Installation
 ------------